2024sabuhiabbasov/unit4_2023-project/README.md

 ### Rationale for Proposed Solution
 <p align="justify">
   Application types include: web and mobile.
 Mobile applications can be accessed through only phones.
 This limits the number of people who can use the application.
 However, web-applications can be accessed through all electronic devices that have browsers.
 I want my application to be accessible for as many people as possible, so I decided to create a web-application.<br><br>
 There're number of tools available to create a web-application: JavaScript, Python, etc. For the functionality of my web-application, I decided to use Python.
 One of the reasons why Python's an adequate language that has a wide range of libraries.
-This'll help to meet the requirements for my project as it's a large scale web-application.
-Secondly, Python has a built-in database-management system, allowing me to handle large amounts of data without concern, which's SQLAlchemy library.[2]<br><br>
+This'll help to meet the requirements for my project as it's a large scale web-application.[2]<br><br>
-SQLAlchemy's a library that's compatible with different types of databases.
-This allows me not worrying about writing complicated SQL codes, but working with complex data models that my project requires.
-Therefore, users will benefit a social network that's efficient and user-friendly, with a database handling large amounts of data.[3]<br><br>
+SQL is designed to handle large amounts of data efficiently, making it an ideal choice for applications that need to store and manage a large amount of information.
+SQL databases allow for the storage of structured data, which can be easily queried.
+This makes SQL an adequate choice for applications that need to store critical data that must be maintained even in the event of failure.[3]<br><br>
 There're several frameworks available written in the Python programming language for web-development.
 Well-known types of Python frameworks are Django and Flask.
 The reason behind my decision's Flask provides high level flexibility, which's crucial for web-applications that have specific requirements.
 Unlike other rigid frameworks (Django), Flask can work with a variety of tools, making it easy to customize to meet specific requirements, meaning users will benefit from a more personalized and customizable social network.[4]<br><br>
 There're different tools for the user-interface for web-applications: React, Angular, and Vue are all popular choices.
 I decided to use HTML/CSS for my project.<br><br> There're several reasons behind: HTML/CSS's the foundation of the web and supported by all browsers, meaning that my project will be accessible to a wider audience, regardless of their device or platform.
 Secondly, HTML/CSS's highly customizable, and I can modify the design and layout of my project to fit the specific requirements of my project.
 This means that users will benefit from a more user-friendly and visually appealing social network.[5]</p>